jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

     memset(GLOBAL_MEMMAP, 0, firstfree - physstart);
 ```

 The number of pages is calculated by the last DRAM address, shifted by the page size.
-The memory to be reserved for the `GLOBAL_MEMMAP` is calculated by multiplying the number of pages by the size of `struct page` strcuture, and adding this value to the `block` address.
+The memory region to be reserved for the `GLOBAL_MEMMAP` is calculated by multiplying the number of pages by the size of the `struct page` structure, and adding this value to the `block` address.
 In the case of a 4GB Raspberry Pi 4, we expect the first available address at this time to be at the 8MB mark, and the end of the `GLOBAL_MEMMAP` to be at 40MB.

 | Region | Start Address | End Address |
 | :---   | :--- | :--- |